ivanvaladares/Node-Suggestive-Search/README.md

 ```

-The "cache" option enables an in-memory copy of the structure boosting the performance.
+The "cache" option enables an in-memory copy of the data structure boosting the performance.
 If you have more than one instance accessing the same database, turn off this option.

 ### Loading a database
-It uses an in-memory database to build a dictionary composed by items and words that need to be searched.
+Build a dictionary composed by items and words that need to be searched.

-Here is an example of a JSON to be imported (Items.json):
+Example of a JSON to be imported (Items.json):
 ```javascript
 [
    {